tartakynov/osm-pagerank/README.md

 ## Data preparation
 The geospatial data is downloaded from OpenStreetMap but may have come from any other source.

-I used [imposm3](https://github.com/omniscale/imposm3) to import linear geometries from OpenStreetMap .osm.pbf files into a PostGIS database running inside a Docker container.
+I've used [imposm3](https://github.com/omniscale/imposm3) to import linear geometries from OpenStreetMap `.osm.pbf` files into a PostGIS database running inside a Docker container.
 Bash scripts to start the containers with PostGIS and imposm3 can be found [here](https://github.com/tartakynov/osm-pagerank/tree/master/imposm).

 ## Create a graph
 The way I created it, each linear geometry is a vertex on the graph.
 There is an edge between two vertices if their geometries intersect.
-The graph is undirected but it is still possible to traverse the graph by direction of the flow by checking the relation between geometries.
+The graph is undirected, the reason is because it's very easy to build the graph this way with [SQL query](https://github.com/tartakynov/osm-pagerank/blob/master/imposm/sql.sql) to PostGIS.
+It is still possible to traverse the graph by direction of the flow by checking the relation between geometries.

 ![pic1](https://raw.githubusercontent.com/tartakynov/osm-pagerank-scala/master/docs/pic1.png)

-I store the graph in 2 CSV files - one of them contains vertices in the following format `id,geometry` where the geometry is represented as [WKT](https://en.wikipedia.org/wiki/Well-known_text).
-The second file contains edges as `id1,id2`.
-The reason why I chose CSV format is because it is extremely easy to implement and it's supported by [QGIS](http://www.qgis.org/en/site/) which I use for visualization.
+Without spending too much time thinking on the format I decided to store the graph in two CSV files - one of them contains vertices of the graph (geometries), the second file contains edges.

-The upper example is represented in CSV as follows:

-`vertices.csv`
+Geometries in the vertices file are represented as [WKT](https://en.wikipedia.org/wiki/Well-known_text).
 ```csv
 A,"LINESTRING(0 0, 0 1, 2 1)"
 B,"LINESTRING(0 1, 0 2)"